Excerpt from my 2004 translation of Paul’s letter to The Romans, which begins at To The Romans.

 My 2004 translation of John’s gospel begins at Start With John, along with a brief explanation of my interpretive approach.

 4 1 What then shall we say was gained by Abraam our forefather by family?
-2 For if Abraam was justified by means of actions he has a cause for boasting, but not before [‘in the presence of’] god.
+2 For if Abraam was justified by means of actions he has a cause for boasting, but not in the presence of god.
 3 For what does scripture say?
 “Abraam believed god and it was considered as justification for him.”
-[Gn 15:6] 4 Now, to the one who sets to work [for a wage] the payment is not considered against grace [favour unmerited] but against debt 5 but to the one who does not set to work putting faith in profane righteousness, his faith is counted as justification; 6 and moreover, David says, “blessed [is] the man whom god considers righteous without [‘apart from’] works,”
+[Gn 15:6] 4 Now, to the one who sets to work [for a wage] the payment is not considered against grace [favour unmerited] but against debt 5 but to the one who does not set to work putting faith in profane righteousness, his faith is counted as justification; 6 and moreover, David says, “blessed [is] the man whom god considers righteous apart from works,”

 Blessed is the one whose lawlessness is forgiven